 If $\mathbf{b}_{2} = x(\iota_1(y)-y)$ satisfies the condition of the Proposition, then $\mathbf{b}_{2} = \sigma(g) -g$ has no solution $g$ that is a rational function on $\Etproj$.
 Pulling this back to $\P1 (\C)$, we see that for $\widetilde{b}_2(s) = \mathbf{b}_{2} \circ \phi (s) = x(s)(y(1/s)-y(s))$, the equation $\widetilde{b}_2(s) = f(qs) - f(s)$ has no solution in $\C(s)$.
 Theorem~\ref{thm:equivconditions} yields our conclusion.\end{proof}

-Finally we note that given a fixed family of probabilities $(d_{i,j})$, the algorithms \cite{Abramov,ChenSinger} permit us to decide whether the generating series is differentially algebraic or not.
-In Section~\ref{sec4}, we will see that we can say a better statement, that is for every set of probabilities $d_{i,j}$, the generating series is differentially transcendental.
+Finally we note that given a fixed family of probabilities $(d_{i,j})$, the algorithms \cite{Abramov,ChenSinger} permit us to decide if the generating series is differentially algebraic or not.
+In Section~\ref{sec4}, we will prove an unconditional statement, that is, for every set of probabilities $d_{i,j}$, the generating series is differentially transcendental.
 Note that this kind of result may a priori not be obtained via the above mentioned algorithms, since the generating series depends on parameters (the probabilities $d_{i,j}$) and it is not clear how to make the algorithms give information about arbitrary specializations of the parameters.